 14 - 15.2hh

 English - some of the tack here is very basic as it is not easy to source in the area.

 This destination is set in the natural beauty of the Kupres Plateau and is a lovely way to see some untouched landscapes and a little known part of the world.
 There are vast expanses of open space including fields, magnificent forests, mountain lakes and rivers to be explored and you will receive a friendly welcome from the hosts.
 This riding destination is extremely good value and an insight into the rural life of Bosnia and Herzegovina, a hidden gem for horse riders.
 Most of the horses are forward-going, though there are some steadier options available, and your hosts can alter the riding to suit your requirements.
 Riding here is generally of a relatively fast pace so riders here should be willing and confident to canter, or at least to have a go!

-There are around 16 horses on the farm and usually a few foals, all of which are well loved by the owners.
+There is a selection of horses available at the stables and usually some homebred foals, all of which are well loved by the owners.
 The horses are mostly domestic mares and Arab crossbreeds but there are a few other breeds as well, all of which are sure-footed and excellent for the environment.
 Although life here is quite different to that which most of us know, the horses are well fed and kept on pasture in the day and in stables at night (during winter they are often stabled full-time because of the snow).
 They are mostly small ranging between 14hh - 15.2hh.
 Mate and Marko grow their own hay and oats with which to feed the horses in the winter time.